seinecle/codapps/src/main/asciidoc/subdir/advanced-styling_temp_pdf.md

 (note: the arrow next to "Go for a tour!" was added thanks to the "Icon" property of the Button, where I selected the pic "arrow" "from Material Icon")

 //ST: !
-I could change the color of the text of the Button by accessing the styling parameters available here:
+The color of the text of the Button can be changed by accessing the property "Fg Color" available here:

 //ST: !
 image::Styling-the-Components-from-the-GUI-Builder.png[align="center",title="Styling the Components from the GUI Builder"]